xp4u1/xp4u1/README.md

 I’m a Cyber Security student and work at ZEISS, keeping digital systems safe.
 In my free time, I enjoy developing websites and apps.
 I also mentor at juFORUM, leading workshops for youth groups to share my passion for tech.

-Available for hire to help bring your ideas to life through web and mobile applications.
-Just send me an email to discuss your project!

 If you use my open source projects, consider **[supporting my work](https://github.com/sponsors/xp4u1)**.
 Thank you!</b><br/>

 <br/><br/>